-Situated on top of a 1950s house in Mexico City’s Pedregal de San Ángel, Cascada House is enclosed by the ash and jacaranda tree fronds of the neighboring gardens.
+Built on top of a 1950s house in the Mexico City neighborhood of Pedregal de San Ángel, Cascada House is enclosed by the ash and jacaranda tree canopies of the adjacent gardens.

-The structure itself defines the architectural program.
+The structure itself defines the distribution of the architectural program.
 To the south, the public part of the house, to the north, the private.
 Under the rain gutter between the two roofs, service spaces (cupboards and kitchen).
 Outside, large terrace areas allow the natural environment surrounding the house to be enjoyed.

 In collaboration with Luis Young.